carlshan/CalculatorApp/README.md

 1. Use Atom to open `App.js` and delete all the contents inside.
 2. Copy the following code into the file:

-> NOTE: The characters "//" (slash-slash) is how you add a comment in JavaScript.
+> **NOTE**: The characters "//" (slash-slash) is how you add a comment in JavaScript.

 > I will add the "//" followed by the name of the file (such as `App.js`) the code section belongs to.
 Take a look at the example below:

+> Also if you see characters `...` in code, it just means that I didn't want to type all the other code that are not relevant to that section of the tutorial.

 ```javascript
 // App.js